GabeScott/standard-works-vault/General Conference/1981 October - The Aaronic Priesthood.md

 These keys of presidency are temporary.
 The priesthood, and the offices within it, are permanent.

-One more thing: You can receive the priesthood only from one who has the authority and “it is known to the church that he has authority.”
-(D&C 42:11.)
+One more thing: You can receive the priesthood only from one who has the authority and “it is known to the church that he has authority.” ([[D&C 42.11|D&C 42:11]].)

 The priesthood cannot be conferred like a diploma.
 It cannot be handed to you as a certificate.
 It cannot be delivered to you as a message or sent to you in a letter.
 It comes only by proper ordination.
 An authorized holder of the priesthood has to be there.
 He must place his hands upon your head and ordain you.